goutamreddy/fractal/README.md

 # fractal
-plugin code to Copy Scale Rotate Translate for Fusion 360
+Add-In to Copy Scale Rotate Translate for Fusion 360